 New Jersey’s Tuition Aid Grant (TAG) is a need-based financial aid program.
 One third of all full-time undergraduate NJ residents attending school in New Jersey receive support through TAG.

 To be considered for a TAG award, students must complete the Free Application for Federal Student Aid (FAFSA) or NJ Alternative Financial Aid Application within established state deadlines.
-The NJ TAG, like most federal and state grants is based on financial need, and this will be impacted by income when filing the FAFSA.
+The NJ TAG, like most federal and state grants, is based on financial need and is impacted, in part, by income.
 Your eligibility and award amounts may also vary from year to year.

-Individual schools have net cost calculators or financial aid estimators for students to gain an idea of what they will have to pay, A few examples are below:
+Individual schools also have net cost calculators or financial aid estimators for students to gain an idea of what they will have to pay.
+Visit a school’s website for their calculator.

 The Financial Aid and Education Resource Guide contains valuable information on federal and New Jersey state financial aid resources, information on applying for scholarships, as well as a list of available scholarships and college planning resources.

 The Educational Opportunity Fund (EOF) Program assists students from disadvantaged backgrounds by providing additional financial aid, support services, and college preparation courses.
-To find out if the school you are applying to participates, click here.
+To find out if you are eligible for EOF, click here.

 Different types of student loans